 WinSCP always starts on the monitor, where you have closed it the last time (if that monitor is still connected).
-It is possible that you have turned the monitor off meanwhile.
+It is possible that you have turned the monitor off meanwhile, but the system somehow did not recognize that.
+WinSCP then still starts on the monitor, making its window invisible.
 On Windows 10, go to Settings > System > Display and check that you recognize all monitors listed there.

 Alternatively, try pressing keyboard shortcuts

 Win+Shift+Right few times to try moving WinSCP window to other monitor.1 Do that while WinSCP application is active (by pressing its taskbar button first).

 If none of this helps, you can try resetting windows layout by removing the following registry keys (while WinSCP is not running):

 [HKEY_CURRENT_USER\Software\Martin Prikryl\WinSCP 2\Configuration\Interface] "LastMonitor"=dword:........

 If the problem repeats, you can make WinSCP forget the last used monitor, when starting.
 Edit your WinSCP desktop shortcut to start WinSCP with the following command-line parameter:

 - These keyboard shortcuts do not work, if you have disabled Snap windows feature in Settings > System > Multitasking.Back